 The biggest part of being successful at the gym is having a plan.
 Most people you see going in and crushing every workout are there for a single reason: to work out.
 They know what exercises they need to do, and they don’t waste time between activities.

-But going to a traditional gym requires more than simply going in and nailing a workout start to finish.
-In particular, it requires bringing along workout essentials that allow you to be prepared, work out with ease and clean up once you’re done.
+But going to a traditional gym requires more than simply going in and nailing a workout from start to finish.
+In particular, it requires bringing along workout essentials that allow you to be prepared, work out with ease, and clean up once you’re done.

 From the right running shoes to medical alert bracelets to comfortable clothing, here’s how you can work out at 100 percent.

 If you belong to a gym, chances are you have a card that verifies you’re allowed to be there.
 Before you leave home for the gym, double-check to make sure you’ve got your membership card.
 If you’re lucky enough, you might have one of the keychain cards, guaranteeing you have it anytime.

 As can be seen from the fashion world, no two shoes are the exact same.
 The same goes for workout shoes.
 Whether we’re talking running shoes or CrossFit shoes, each shoe has its own usefulness.
 For running shoes, you can have shoes designed with high arch support while others have none.
 Or shoes that are heavy and sturdy compared to those that are light and flexible.
 CrossFit shoes are entirely different, living in a world similar to weightlifting shoes.
 They will have a flatter bottom to ensure stability while doing heavy lifts.